-One might ask whether the apparent fit of the NKPC model in explaining inflation expectation dynamics stems from the stability of inflation during the Great Moderation.
-In other words, for a very high degree of autocorrelation in inflation and accordingly inflation expectations, a hybrid model, a forward-looking and a backward-looking model would all fit the data well.
+all fit the data well.
 We have shown earlier that our NKPC-based model fits the data better than some alternatives over the whole sample and we now want to examine whether our results are robust to the choice of the (sub)sample.
-Similar estimates would support the idea that the relative weights on past inflation and inflation expectations are not due to the particular process in inflation dynamics as present e.g. in the Great Moderation, but capture well a stable inflation expectation formation process independently of whether inflation itself is stable or decelerating.
-Sub-sample discrepancies in parameter estimates would indicate a shift across time in the weight professional forecasters put on different information.
+Similar estimates would support the idea that the relative weights on past inflation and inflation expectations are not due to particular inflation dynamics such as e.g. in the Great Moderation, but capture well a stable inflation expectation formation process independently of whether inflation itself is stable or decelerating.
+Subsample discrepancies in parameter estimates would indicate a shift across time in the weight professional forecasters put on different information.